Skip to content

 OpenLDAP

-• Mail stack — Postfix (relay auth) and Dovecot (IMAP auth) both bind to OpenLDAP.
-Users are stored as objectClass=room entries under ou=People.
+• Mail stack — Postfix and Dovecot authenticate via LDAP.
+Users are objectClass=room entries under ou=People.

-LAM (LDAP Account Manager) provides a web UI for directory management at lam.mdapi.ch.
+LAM provides a web UI at lam.mdapi.ch.

 Secret Management